List of members of the 12th Parliament of Singapore

 The 12th Parliament of Singapore was a meeting of the Parliament of Singapore.
 The Parliament is unicameral – all Members of Parliament (MPs) make up a single chamber, and there is no senate or upper house.
 The Constitution of Singapore states that the Parliament of Singapore shall consist of such a number of members who are elected by the people in a general election, up to nine Non-constituency Members of Parliament (NCMPs) and up to nine Nominated Members of Parliament (NMPs), following changes to the Constitution enacted on 26 April 2010.
-After the 2011 general election, 87 MPs were elected and three NCMPs were appointed (or, in the terms of the Parliamentary Elections Act, declared elected) to Parliament.
+After the 2011 general election, 87 MPs were elected and three NCMPs were appointed (or, in terms of the Parliamentary Elections Act, declared elected) to Parliament.